 - What are the harms of menopausal hormone therapy when used for the primary prevention of chronic conditions?

-- Do the benefits and harms of menopausal hormone therapy differ by subgroup (women with premature menopause; women with surgical menopause; age during hormone therapy use; duration of use; type, dose, and mode of delivery of hormone therapy; and comorbid condition) or by timing of intervention (initiation of hormone therapy during perimenopause vs. postmenopause)?
+- Do the benefits and harms of menopausal hormone therapy differ by subgroup (race/ethnicity; women with premature menopause; women with surgical menopause; age during hormone therapy use; duration of use; type, dose, and mode of delivery of hormone therapy; and comorbid condition) or by timing of intervention (initiation of hormone therapy during perimenopause vs. postmenopause)?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.